kin-cheung/udacity-ml/P2/capstone_report.md

  - Crop to a fixed size of 56x56 pixels
  - Horizontally flip randomly with a 0.5 probability

+From the chart below, it also shows us that there are 133 classes in total and different number of images contained for each class.
 In addition, since the classes in the dataset are slightly imbalanced, I will make use of a weighted random sampler in PyTorch to sample the training data in random with weights that are calculated for each available class in the pre-processing stage.
 The purpose of this pre-processing is to slightly balance out the class imbalances.
 The class dritribution after the pre-processing will look like this.

 ![Class imbalances](images/class_imbalances.png)

-From the chart above, it also shows us that there are 133 classes in total and that is what we need to define in the outer layer of CNN when we model the probability of each class.

 ### Exploratory Visualization
 In this section, you will need to provide some form of visualization that summarizes or extracts a relevant characteristic or feature about the data.
 The visualization should adequately support the data being used.
 Discuss why this visualization was chosen and how it is relevant.
 Questions to ask yourself when writing this section: